jbstand/Teaching-HEIGVD-RES-2021-Labo-SMTP/README.md

 ## Deliverables

 You will deliver the results of your lab in a GitHub repository.
-You do not have a fork a specific repo, you can create one from scratch.
+You do not have to fork a specific repo, you can create one from scratch.

 Your repository should contain both the source code of your Java project and your report.
 Your report should be a single `README.md` file, located at the root of your repository.
 The images should be placed in a `figures` directory.